 Teaching is delivered through lectures, seminars and tutorials, web forums, podcasts, workshops, presentations, film analysis, group work and field trips.
-For core modules there are usually two lectures and one hour-long seminar per week, and for optional modules one lecture per week plus weekly or fortnightly seminars.
-Seminar groups are small, providing a valuable opportunity for you to work closely with your lecturers.
-Many modules focus on well-established themes in political, religious, cultural or social history while others explore topics far removed from the usual A level syllabus.
+Our use of surprising and inspiring sources is a feature of all our teaching.
+For core modules there are usually two lectures and one hour-long seminar per week, and for optional modules one lecture per week plus weekly seminars.
+Seminar groups are small (normally under 16), providing a valuable opportunity for you to work closely with your lecturers and to learn from other students.
+Modules focus on important themes in political, religious, cultural or social history and many explore topics far removed from the usual A level syllabus.

 For core modules in first year there are usually two lectures and an hour-long seminar per week, and for optional modules one lecture per week plus weekly or fortnightly seminars.

 How will I be assessed?